qiskit-community/qiskit-pasqal-provider/docs/quickstart_guide.md

 used with this provider in those environments.

-### OpenQASM3 Serialization
+### OpenQASM3-Compatible Transport Serialization

-For serializing Qiskit programs we can use the OpenQASM3 format.
+For serializing Qiskit programs with the custom Pasqal analog gate, we use an OpenQASM3-compatible transport format.
 Since we have a custom gate, we need custom serialize and deserialize methods.

 ```python